mozmorris/react-webcam/README.md

 For more information on `facingMode`, please see the MDN web docs [https://developer.mozilla.org/en-US/docs/Web/API/MediaTrackConstraints/facingMode](https://developer.mozilla.org/en-US/docs/Web/API/MediaTrackConstraints/facingMode)

-## Using in iframes
+## Using within an iframe

-The Webcam component will fail to load when used inside cross-origin iframes in newer version of Chrome (> 64).
+The Webcam component will fail to load when used inside a cross-origin iframe in newer version of Chrome (> 64).
 In order to overcome this security restriction a special `allow` attribute needs to be added to the iframe tag specifying `microphone` and `camera` as the required permissions like in the below example:

 ```
 <iframe src="https://my-website.com/page-with-webcam" allow="camera; microphone;"/>